Guide

 What this section covers

-• What server-side delivery means: price notifications created on the chart are monitored by the backend and sent via the selected channel (Telegram or email) even when the application is closed.
+- What delivered price notifications mean: price notifications created on the chart are monitored by Watchlist.top servers and sent via the selected channel (Telegram or email) even when the application is closed.

-• How to set up Telegram delivery: the Telegram account must be bound to the user's account (see Account settings), and Telegram must be selected as the delivery channel.
+- How to set up Telegram delivery: the Telegram account must be bound in Account settings, and Telegram must be selected as the delivery channel.

-• What happens when the delivery channel is set but the prerequisite is missing: the application cannot use a channel that lacks its required condition (confirmed email for email delivery, bound Telegram for Telegram delivery).
-The notification is saved but delivery is not possible until the requirement is met.
+- What happens when the delivery channel is set but the prerequisite is missing: the application cannot use a channel that lacks its required condition (confirmed email for email delivery, bound Telegram for Telegram delivery).
+The notification can exist, but delivery is not possible until the requirement is met.

 Key screens and controls

-• Settings with the sound selector and volume control for browser notification sound.
+- Settings with the sound selector and volume control for local in-app alert sound.

-• Browser permission dialog (browser-native) that appears when the user enables browser notifications for the first time.
+- Browser permission dialog that appears when OS notifications are enabled for the first time.

 Step-by-step flow

-• To enable browser notifications, open Settings and find the browser notifications toggle.
+- To enable native OS/browser notifications, open Settings and find the OS notifications toggle.
 Allow the permission if the browser prompts you.

-• To add a sound to browser notifications, open Settings, find the sound selector, pick an alert sound, and set the volume.
+- To add a local sound to in-app alerts, open Settings, find the sound selector, pick an alert sound, and set the volume.

 Screenshots